luisscruza/optiflow/README.md

 # Testing
 composer run @test:unit

-#To run the entire test suite...
+# You may run the entire test suite...
 composer run test
 ```